TNA Unbreakable (2025): Reception

 Jason Powell of Pro Wrestling Dot Net called the second three-way qualifier "an enjoyable match with a legitimate upset", saw the six-man tag team match had "a fun house show feel to it", critiqued that the Barbed Wire Massacre was delivered by both men but their feud didn't warrant said bout, and felt the International Title main event was a "decent match" that should have been replaced with the mixed tag team match.
 Powell concluded that: "Overall, the lineup for this show felt underwhelming for a WrestleMania weekend event.
 It turned out to be a solid show, but there should be better non-WWE shows in Vegas this weekend, and next weekend's TNA Rebellion looks much better on paper."
 Thomas Hall of 411Mania felt the opening three-way could have been on any Impact! episode while the second three-way was "more action packed", was put off by the Barbed Wire Massacre, and saw the International Title main event as a "fine enough match" that did not feel like a "special showdown" when compared to the original Unbreakable main event.
 Hall gave the event a 7 out of 10, saying: "For a bonus show, this was perfectly fine, but Rebellion is going to have a bit more pressure on it now and that's not a great thing."
 Jeremy Thomas, also writing for 411Mania, praised the two three-way qualifier bouts, called Moose-Akeem a "solid big man vs. flyer match", criticized the Barbed Wire Massacre for being "exceptionally slow" and having "long pauses" throughout the barbed wire use, and felt the International Title main event was "effectively booked" to the competitors' strengths and was "firmly watchable" despite the "anticlimatic" ending.
 Thomas gave the event a 6 out of 10, concluding that: "In the end, this was a watchable show with some great moments (particularly Bey's appearance) as long as you cut out that one bout out."

+Aftermath

+Following the event, TNA announced that Steve Maclin will defend his newly won International Championship against Eric Young at Rebellion.